 The Department of Philosophy at CSUN has well-trained faculty dedicated to nurturing the inner philosopher in each undergraduate.
-Small class sizes, generally ranging from 20 to 34 students, allows for a superior learning environment, where each student can explore his or her own philosophical views.
-It also allows the instructor to dedicate time to help each student strengthen his or her critical-thinking, reading and writing skills.
+Small class sizes, generally ranging from 20 to 34 students, allows for a superior learning environment, where students can explore their own philosophical views.
+It also allows the instructor to dedicate time to help students strengthen their critical-thinking, reading and writing skills.

 There are several things that make the department distinctive.
-Courses are offered regularly in sex, gender and sexuality; American Indian philosophy; and Latin American and Latino philosophy.
-The Department of Philosophy also has strong ties to the Department of Biology, where faculty from both departments jointly teach courses on the intersection of biology and philosophy.
+Courses are offered regularly in sex, gender and sexuality; in Chinese philosophy and Indian philosophy; and in philosophy of science.
 Since 2010, the department has hosted an annual student philosophy conference, giving students the opportunity to present a paper in a professional setting.
 Additionally, the student-run organization, the Student Philosophy Society, invites students and faculty to discuss a wide range of issues in a fun and relaxed setting.

 The Department of Philosophy helps students select the program and courses that best satisfy their individual needs and interests.
-Contact Academic Advisor Julie Yoo, Department Chair Tim Black or Associate Chair Kristina Meshelski at (818) 677-2757 to schedule an appointment.
+Contact Department Chair Tim Black or Associate Chair Robin Muller at (818) 677-2757 to schedule an appointment.
 The College of Humanities Student Services Center/EOP reviews students’ progress to ensure that the requirements of a major or minor in Philosophy are fulfilled.
 Call (818) 677-4784 or (818) 677-4767 to schedule an appointment with the Student Services Center/EOP.